THUDM/AutoRE/README_EN.md

 # Modify according to the prompts in AutoRE.sh and choose the RE paradigms you need
 bash train_script/mistral_loras_D_R_H_F_desc.sh
 ```
-## AutoRE_analysis
-This verifies whether the analysis process is helpful for extraction.
-The overall thought process aligns with the AutoRE framework, but includes an analysis step before each extraction phase.
-For specific examples, please see [redocred_train_analysis.json](https://github.com/bigdante/AutoRE/blob/main/AutoRE/data/redocred/analysis_redocred/redocred_train_analysis.json)
-The data and code have been shared, hoping to provide some inspiration to everyone.

-Additionally, in order for AutoRE to perform more types of relation extraction, other open-source datasets, including English datasets such as FewRel and NYT, as well as Chinese datasets like HaCred, should be incorporated.
-If the focus is solely on the work of this paper, you only need to comment out the other parts of the data processing in the `pre_process_data.py` file, retaining only the part that processes RedoCred (there are many comments in the code that should help you).

 ### 3.model test